ricealexander/pokefirered/docs/brainstorming.md

 * [ ] Pokémon do not heal when deposited into the PC
 * [ ] Healing at a Pokémon Center heals all Pokémon
 * [ ] Cannot be used in the Pokémon League
-* While I love the portable PC, we would need to take sure it’s still balanced.
-HM-using Pokémon and long challenging dungeons are both very much in the spirit of Kanto and easy access to all boxed Pokémon may jeopardize this